lememta/lememta.github.io/_posts/2014-07-01-coco-verification-of-flight-critical-systems.markdown

 ---
 layout: post
-title:  "coco verification of flight critical systems"
+title:  "CoCo: Verification of Flight Critical Systems"
 ---

-bla bla bl
+More to come ...